 Best SUV for 2WD or AWD: Nissan Rogue

-Once notorious gas guzzlers, many SUVs have reined in their monstrous engines in favor of more fuel-efficient options.
+Once notorious gas guzzlers, many SUVs have reined in their monstrous engines in favour of more fuel-efficient options.
 This goes hand-in-hand with the emergence of hybrid-electric or plug-in hybrid electric powertrains across the SUV market.
 Such a transition has been greeted with open arms, as small and midsize SUVs have become some of the most fuel-efficient options available.

 Not to be outdone, minivans have ushered in more fuel economy in recent memory.
 In 2020, the Toyota Sienna jumped from 11.7L/100km to 7.8L/100km — an impressive 80% improvement in fuel economy.
 And in 2021, every Toyota Sienna off the production line will be a hybrid — adding even better fuel economy to the vastly improved 2020 model.
 Still, the overall edge goes to SUVs, simply because of the sheer number of choices in the market.